Perian: Project shutdown

-On 15 May 2012, the Perian project managers announced on their website that they are shutting down support for the project.
+On 15 May 2012, the Perian project managers announced on their website that they were shutting down support for the project.
 In the announcement, they recommended that users look to other products, such as Niceplayer, VLC or MPlayer OS X. They indicated that Perian's source code would be posted online for any developer who wanted to continue with the project.
 One continuation based on the source code is actively maintained but does not support QuickTime for OS X Mavericks or later.

 Supported formats

 Perian lent support for many combinations of video, audio, text, and container formats to QuickTime, including the following:

 AV codec support for the following: